 There have been seven revisions to the Montreal Protocol, with four principal amendments:

 Copenhagen Amendment 1992

 On 15 October 2016, the Kigali Amendment was agreed by 197 Parties to reduce hydrofluorocarbons (HFCs) emissions by 2019.
 On 2 February 2017, the European Commission announced it has adopted a proposal for the EU to ratify the Kigali amendment.
 On 5 September 2017 the UK announced it has begun the process of ratification and on 14 November 2017 a further announcement was made that ratification was completed.

 In developed countries, first reductions are due in 2019.
-Most developing countries will
+Most developing countries will freeze the level of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 This Practice Note considers the different categories of contractual damages that may be available for financial loss (pecuniary loss), ie expectation-based damages, reliance-based damages and gains-based damages.For guidance on contractual damages generally, see Practice Note: Contractual

 This Practice Note provides an introduction to intercreditor agreements and their key provisions.
 This Practice Note:•explains the purpose of having an intercreditor agreement and when an intercreditor agreement would be used instead of a deed of priority or subordination deed•provides links to